DRIVE-Lab-BGU/Perimeter-Identification/README.md

 # Traffic Congestion Perimeter Detection with GCN + PPO

-This project learns a congestion perimeter over an urban road network using a **Graph Convolutional Network (GCN)** policy trained with **Proximal Policy Optimization (PPO)**.
-The pipeline loads a SUMO road network and floating-car-data (FCD), builds KDE-based heatmaps for selected timesteps, trains an agent to choose junctions that define a convex-hull perimeter, and then exports visualizations and evaluation metrics.
+This project learns a congestion perimeter over an urban road network using a **Graph Convolutional Network (GCN)** trained with **Proximal Policy Optimization (PPO)**.
+The pipeline loads a SUMO road network and floating-car-data (FCD), builds KDE-based heatmaps, trains an agent to choose junctions that define a convex-hull perimeter, run post-processing and then exports visualizations and evaluation metrics.

 ## What the project does